microsoft/LightGBM/docs/GPU-Windows.rst

 .. image:: ./_static/images/screenshot-added-manual-entry-in-cmake.png
    :align: center
    :target: ./_static/images/screenshot-added-manual-entry-in-cmake.png
+   :alt: A screenshot of the Cache Entry popup where the name is set to C Make_Build_Type in all caps, the type is set to STRING in all caps and the value is set to Debug

 In addition, click on Configure and Generate:

 .. image:: ./_static/images/screenshot-configured-and-generated-cmake.png
    :align: center
    :target: ./_static/images/screenshot-configured-and-generated-cmake.png
+   :alt: A screenshot of the C Make window after clicking on configure and generate

 And then, follow the regular LightGBM CLI installation from there.